Is your business carrying out research and development (R&D) or protecting intellectual property via patents?

 - For loss-making SMEs, the result of a successful claim could be a cash payment of 33% of total expenditure.

-- The large company scheme, RDEC (Research and Development Expenditure Credit), offers a less generous (but still worthwhile) 10% cash benefit, based on an indicative tax rate of 19%.
+- The large company scheme, RDEC (Research and Development Expenditure Credit), offers a less generous, but still worthwhile, 11% cash benefit, based on an indicative tax rate of 19%.

 What counts as R&D?

-The definition of R&D for tax credit purposes is a wide one, and companies often carry out qualifying activities without even realising.
+The definition of R&D for tax purposes is a wide one, and companies often carry out qualifying activities without even realising.
 To qualify, a project must be designed to achieve advances in overall knowledge or capabilities by resolving scientific or technological uncertainties.
-Whether you’re investing in developing a new product, system or process, there’s a chance that the expenditure you have incurred qualifies for significant tax relief.

 The Patent Box is an additional government tax incentive to reward innovative UK companies who create and protect intellectual property using patents.
 Companies who own or exclusively licence UK patents may pay a low rate of corporation tax on profits derived from those patents.
 The Patent Box may be claimed by companies at the same time as R&D tax credits.
 This ensures that innovative companies are rewarded with cash tax savings, even when their R&D activities on a particular project have come to an end.